exratione/lambda-complex/README.md

 of AWS services abstracts away all of that.
 Just design the application, write the code, write the configuration file, run the deployment script, and you are done and deployed, your application running.

-Lambda Complex is well suited to non-realtime content generation needs, such as high concurrency file creation in response to requests placed into an SQS queue.

 ## Examples